-Beginning in 2019 and throughout 2020 and 2021, we experienced increased lead-times for various parts and services across both our operating segments.
+Beginning in 2019 and throughout 2022, we experienced increased lead-times for various parts and services across both our reportable segments.
 In response to these increased lead-times, we have increased the amount of on-hand inventory and purchase order commitments related to long lead-time items.
-We have also increased on-hand inventory of certain parts as part of a strategy to mitigate supply chain risk, primarily at our operations in China, due to the trade and tariff environment between China and the United States.
+We have also increased on-hand inventory of certain parts as part of a strategy to mitigate supply chain risk.
 Despite these strategic increases, there can be no assurance that we will have enough inventory on-hand at the time we receive orders and that we will not incur delays in production time.
 Additionally, we may order items prior to receiving a customer order, which could result in increased inventory reserve expenses.

-During 2021, we were also affected by the global shipping container shortage, which resulted in logistical challenges primarily related to shipments to and from China and, to a lesser extent, in other geographies including the U.S. and Europe.
+During 2021 and 2022, we were also affected by the global shipping container shortage, which resulted in logistical challenges primarily related to shipments to and from China and, to a lesser extent, in other geographies including the U.S. and Europe.
 These challenges led to shipment delays to our customers as well as increased freight charges for both customer and vendor shipments.
-We expect these shipping trends to continue into fiscal 2022.
+While improving, we expect these shipping trends to continue into fiscal 2023.